bmolnar91/workbook/module_web_with_python.md

 Steps to take:

-- Input validation:
+- Input validation (check if the input meets a set of criteria (such as a string contains no standalone single quotation marks)
-  - Sanitize the input
+  - Sanitize the input (modify the input to ensure that it is valid (such as doubling single quotes)
   - Escape/Quotesafe the input
-- Parameterized queries
+- Use **parameterized queries**
+- _OR_ use **stored procedures** for database access (you probably won't need both)
-- Limit database permissions and segregate users
+- (Limit database permissions and segregate users)
-- Use stored procedures for database access
-- Isolate the webserver
+- (Isolate the webserver)
-- Configure error reporting
+- (Configure error reporting)

+Stored procedures are better than parameterized queries for several reasons:

+- They can avoid SQL injection (just like parameterized queries)
+- They can **reduce network traffic** between the web server and the DB server
+- They can be **reused**
+- Better **performance**: stored procedures can have _execution plans_ cached

+> Building SQL statements **dynamically** by **concatenating strings** is what causes an SQL injection to happen.

 #### What is XSS?
 How to protect an application against it?